japa2825/Main/README.md

-Hi everyone, this Jack P. A. I have studied pure math for 10+ years, and currently work in the financial industry.
-I want to find a better job and relocate to a more comfortable place to live.
+Hi everyone, this Jack P. I studied pure mathematics and serve in the financial industry.
+I work hard to earn a better life.

 I like to read and write.
 The first few uploads are my recent Python codes that I wrote for entertainment.
 Please use at your own discretion.
 I may also write some math articles just for fun.